6 Steps to Create a Successful Sales Business Plan

 Step 2: Break the Numbers Down

-For example, a $5,150,000 sales target broken down might look like this:
+For example, a $5,150,000 sales target might break down like this:

-Step 3: Identify Obstacles
+Step 3: Prepare for Obstacles

-Obstacles might be external, such as a disruption in your industry or a contact within an account leaving.
+Barriers might be external, such as a disruption in your industry or a contact within an account leaving.
 They can also be internal, such as failure to align your company’s marketing strategy with your sales strategy, resulting in poor quality leads.

 Step 4: Establish an Action Plan